AeloveRim/SpiritOfGrit/docs/Controller bindings.md

 * L or R Both Grip & Trigger - Spell Wheel
 * L or R Trigger, Swing and release trigger - Throw Weapon

-## SexLab VR Controls

-These controls only apply when in a SL scene.
-The direction indicator means to move your whole hand, not the thumbstick!
-If using Neo's bindings L Thumbstick click = Y

-* R Thumbstick Click + Left - Previous Scene Stage
-* R Thumbstick Click + Right - Next Scene Stage
-* R Thumbstick Click + Up - End Scene
-* R Thumbstick Click + Down - Swap Actor Positions
-* R Thumbstick Click + Forward - Toggle Scene Auto-Advance
-* R Thumbstick Click + Back - Toggle 1st/3rd Person Mode
-* R Thumbstick Click + Left then Right - Previous Animation
-* R Thumbstick Click + Right then Left - Next Animation
-* R Thumbstick Click + Down then Up - Move Scene Location
-* R Thumbstick Click + Up then Down - Toggle Free Cam or Fly Cam mode
-* R Thumbstick Click + Forward then Back - Disable/Enable Animation
-* R Thumbstick Click + Back then Forward - Rotate Scene
-* L Thumbstick Click + Up - Adjust Schlong
-* L Thumbstick Click + Left - Align Actors for current stage
-* L Thumbstick Click + Right - Align Actors for all stages

-**While adjusting:**

-* L Thumbstick Click - End Adjust Mode
-* R Thumbstick Click - Reset Adjustments for current animation
-* Left Trigger (Hold) - Grab and Adjust Actor/Schlong by movement of left controller
-* Right Trigger - Select next actor to adjust

-## TNG Controls
-* Hotkey 4 to open the TNG NPC editor, if there is an NPC in you crosshair i.e. right in front of you it will edit them but if there is no npc found it will edit the player.
-* A Vrik gesture has been pre bound to R Thumbstick Click + Back Then Forward to access the menu without using your keyboard.

 ## Default VRIK bindings
 * L Thumbstick + Down - Drop Lit Torch
 * R Thumbstick + Down - Select body preset